 - 1947--Shell molding is brought to the United States by the military from Europe.

 - 1990--Two organizations merge to form the current AFS.

 - 2018--U.S. metalcasting reaches $33 billion in projected sales.

-The documentary Spotlight On: Metalcasting was produced by AFS and aired nationally on PBS in 2009.
+The documentary Spotlight On the Modern Metalcasting Industry is produced by AFS and the Foundry Educational Foundation and aired nationally on PBS.
 The five-minute documentary provides an overview of metalcasting and the importance cast components play in our society.
-Watch the Spotlight On: Metalcasting documentary
+View Spotlight On the Modern Metalcasting Industry here.